ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.getFilespec()

-	Get the :term:`file specification` PDF object for the file attachment.
+	Get the :term:`file specification` PDF object for the file attachment, or null if none set.

-	:returns: `PDFObject`
+	:returns: `PDFObject` | null

 	.. code-block::